Modified Quantum Wheatstone Bridge based on current circulation: Introduction

 In recent studies~\cite{Germometric_CC_1_PhysRevE.99.022131,Geometric_2_PhysRevA.102.023704,Geometry_3_PhysRevE.105.064111,Gassab_PhysRevA.109.012424,Upadhyay_2024,Non_trivial_PhysRevE.107.034120} the role of geometric asymmetry in observing anomalous transport was discussed.
 Specifically in our previous study \cite{Upadhyay_2024}, it was suggested that in quantum systems with some form of asymmetry, circulating currents (CC) can arise in the vicinity of avoided crossings between otherwise non-degenerate energy levels.
 This idea points toward a general strategy: geometrical asymmetry can act as a control knob to induce CCs, which in turn may serve as a resource for parameter estimation in finite quantum systems.
 This connection, between geometry, transport anomalies, and metrological utility provides the conceptual foundation of the present study.

 The key aims and novelty of our work are summarized as follows.
 First, we exploit the role of \textit{geometric asymmetry} in system design, a feature essential for generating circulating currents, but largely overlooked in previous metrology studies.
-By coupling the baths asymmetrically, we deliberately induce CCs, which form the basis of our detection scheme.
-Second, we investigate the \textit{impact of environmental interactions}, which are unavoidable in realistic settings.
-Accounting for these effects is crucial, as we demonstrate that even strong system--bath coupling can be tolerated without loss of functionality, provided the interactions do not significantly distort the system’s spectrum.
-Third, methodologically, we go beyond the master equation framework—valid only in the weak-coupling limit~\cite{breuer2002,Quantum_Wheatstone_Bridge}—and instead employ the \textit{Non-Equilibrium Green Function (NEGF)} formalism ~\cite{Bijay1PhysRevB.108.L161115,abhishek_dhar_negf_PhysRevB.73.085119,probe_dvira_10.1063/1.4926395}, which provides an exact treatment for quadratic, non-interacting Hamiltonians~\cite{abhishek_dhar_negf_PhysRevB.73.085119,datta_quantum_transport}.
-Within this framework, we obtain analytical results in the low-bias, low-temperature regime, confirming that the device remains operational even under arbitrarily strong system--bath coupling.
-Finally, we introduce a \textit{quantitative efficiency metric} to evaluate the device’s performance as a practical measurement tool.
+By coupling the baths asymmetrically, CC gets induced in the system, which forms the basis of our detection scheme.
+Second, we investigate the \textit{impact of environmental interactions} { as well as random fluctuations in fixed parameters of the system}.
+These effects are unavoidable in realistic settings, and hence accounting for them is crucial, and it is demonstrated that moderately strong environmental interactions can be tolerated without loss of functionality, provided the interactions do not significantly distort the system’s spectrum.
+Third, methodologically, the analysis goes beyond the master equation framework which is valid only in the weak-coupling limit~\cite{breuer2002,Quantum_Wheatstone_Bridge}, and instead the \textit{Non-Equilibrium Green Function (NEGF)} formalism ~\cite{Bijay1PhysRevB.108.L161115,abhishek_dhar_negf_PhysRevB.73.085119,probe_dvira_10.1063/1.4926395} is employed, which provides an exact treatment for quadratic, non-interacting Hamiltonians~\cite{abhishek_dhar_negf_PhysRevB.73.085119,datta_quantum_transport}.
+Within this framework, analytical results are obtained in the low-bias, low-temperature regime, confirming that the device remains operational even under arbitrarily strong system--bath coupling.
+Finally, we introduce a \textit{quantitative efficiency metric} to evaluate the device’s performance as a practical measurement tool. { This analysis indicates that combining AEDPs with geometric asymmetry constitutes a stable and practically viable paradigm for sensitive parameter detection, even beyond idealized conditions.} The manuscript is organized as follows.
+In Sec.~\ref{model_negf_section}, the model Hamiltonian is introduced together with the NEGF framework.
+The analysis begins in Sec.~\ref{ideal_sec}, where exact analytical results in the low-bias, low-temperature regime are presented.
+In Sec.~\ref{environment_sect}, we investigate the influence of environmental interactions using both dephasing and voltage B\"uttiker probes.
+Sec.~\ref{finite_volt_temp_sec} extends the discussion to finite temperature and voltage, with particular emphasis on the efficiency of the device.
+Finally, Sec.~\ref{conclusion_sec} summarizes our findings and outlines future research directions.